-The population density is 435 residents per square mile, less than the state average of 648 residents per square mile, but more than New London County, 348 residents per square mile.
-More resident workers commute out of Town for employment than the number of employees who travel to Waterford for work.
+The population density is 435 residents per square mile, less than the state average of 648 residents per square mile, but more than the New London County average density of 348 residents per square mile.

+More resident workers commute out of Town for employment than the number of employees who travel into Waterford for work.

-The number of workers commuting into Town and share of residents working in Town has decreased since 2010.
+Both the number of workers commuting into Town and the share of residents working in Town have decreased since 2010.

-Waterford is nestled between Montville to the North, East Lyme to the west, and New London to the east.
+Waterford is nestled between Montville to the North, East Lyme to the West, and New London to the East.
 The former two are like Waterford demographically, while New London is a small city with approximately one third more residents (approx. 28,000) than Waterford.